vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     docker container run --name web --net fabmedical -p 3000:3000 -d -e CONTENT_API_URL=http://api:3001 content-web
     ```

+    > **WARNING:** If you receive an error such as `Error starting userland proxy: listen tcp4 0.0.0.0:3000: bind: address already in use.` the previous Node instance might be holding the port 3000.
+Run `sudo pkill node` to kill the local node instance.

 12. Curl the speaker path again, using port `3000`.
 You will see the same HTML returned.

     ```bash